josefineflygge/aqoiaf/README.md

 The vision of this project is to create a web app where users can get insight in the world of the famous TV-show Game of Thrones.
 The users can search for characters and houses and read informative posts, displaying data from https://anapioficeandfire.com/ and https://api.got.show/doc/.
 If the users log in they can save posts of interest to their profile.

 #### If time allows
+- Some type of forum for discussion
 - A quiz game + user scores
-- Some type of forum for discussion
-- Additional searchable information

 ### Technological specification